 As required by Section 33.800.060 of the Portland Zoning Code, the burden of proof is on the applicant to show that the approval criteria are met.
-This report is the final decision of the Design Commission with input from other City and public agencies.
+The Bureau of Development Services has independently reviewed the information submitted by the applicant and has included this information only where the Bureau of Development Services has determined the information satisfactorily demonstrates compliance with the applicable approval criteria.
+This report is the recommendation of the Bureau of Development Services with input from other City and public agencies.